redtexts/texts/rutgers_1916_the_left_wing.md

 these articles, and will desire to swing the Socialist Party of America into line with the new International that is even now taking definite form.
 We believe these articles will prove to be the most valuable series we have ever published in the REVIEW.
-Thy will put the American comrades, who want a revolutionary organization, in touch with the comrades across the ocean who have like aims and a more definite program. - EDITORS.
+They will put the American comrades, who want a revolutionary organization, in touch with the comrades across the ocean who have like aims and a more definite program. - EDITORS.